 The approval is specifically for men who failed to respond to prior treatment with Xtandi (enzalutamid) or Zytiga (abiraterone acetate), two hormone therapies.
 The FDA based its decision on results from the Phase 3 PROfound trial.

-How Lynparza works
+How does Lynparza work?

-It is a poly ADP-ribose polymerase (PARP) inhibitor.
+Lynparza is a poly ADP-ribose polymerase (PARP) inhibitor.
 PARP is an enzyme that repairs damaged DNA.
 It also plays an important role in DNA replication, recombination, and transcription.
 Blocking the activity of PARP increases the sensitivity of tumor cells to cancer treatments.

 Lynparza in clinical trials

-In a Phase 2 clinical trial named TOPARP-A (NCT01682772), 49 men with mCPRPC responded to Lynparza treatment.
-Biopsies of their tumors showed an almost perfect association between clinical response to Lynparza and DNA deficiencies.
-A total of 16 participants responded to the treatment, 14 of whom had DNA deficiencies, representing a response rate of 88 percent.
-The duration of the response was 40 weeks, and progression-free survival was 9.8 months in the group with DNA damage and 2.7 months in the group with normal DNA.
+In a Phase 2 clinical trial named TOPARP-A (NCT01682772), 49 men with mCPRPC were treated with Lynparza, and 16 responded to treatment; 14 of them had DNA deficiencies.
+Biopsies of their tumors showed an almost perfect association between clinical response to Lynparza and DNA deficiencies.While patients’ overall response rate was about 33%, the response of cancers with relevant mutations was 88%.
+Progression-free survival was 9.8 months in the group with DNA damage, and 2.7 months in the group with no DNA damage.

-Note: Prostate Cancer News Today is strictly a news and information website about the disease.
+Prostate Cancer News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.